 Because we have heard clients outwardly ponder these questions, we understand how difficult it can be to answer them from a logical standpoint or even to think about them at all.
 Many people will distract themselves with the more technical legal aspects of the divorce or focus on their resentment toward an ex-spouse rather than allow themselves to reflect on these frightening questions.
 But what a lot of our clients find is that once they are through the process, they realize that all of these fears were based on false thinking and that the people who love and care about them will support them throughout this transformation.

-It’s likely some people will form negative opinions or pass judgment because, unfortunately, the stigma surrounding divorce exists for a reason.
+It’s likely some people will form negative opinions or pass judgment like the adversaries in Hester’s story, because unfortunately, the stigma surrounding divorce exists for a reason.
 Many people still value the notion of the prototypical “fairytale” romance, and they think that another couple’s divorce affects them in some way.
 But this approach is what my team and I strive to fight against.
 We are inspired when we see clients take control of their own happiness.
 In doing so, clients usually find that the people in their lives who truly matter will offer support and encouragement regardless of the situation.
 Many soon realize that they’ve spent a lot of their energy being unhappy, and they no longer want to surround themselves with people who prefer to relish in their misery rather than help them achieve contentment.